smartface/contxjs/README.md

 ##### Component::onContextInit(dispatch:function)

-When a component initialized in the Context and If the component has onContextInit method then it's triggered by passing the its dispatch method.
-If not dispatch method is assigned to component directly.
+When a component initialized in the Context and If the component has onContextInit method and then it's triggered by passing its dispatch method.
+If not, dispatch method will be assigned to component directly.